 - We have prioritized and budgeted for full staff participation in the Racial Equity Institute (REI) training and encourage participation in Building Bridges.

-- We dedicate 6 staff meetings a year to our DEI work - this includes planning and extended learning time and have invited local presenters to provide training on a variety of equity and diversity issues.
+- We dedicate 12 staff meetings a year to our DEI work - this includes planning and extended learning time about critical issues and have invited local presenters to provide training on a variety of equity and diversity issues.
 In addition, we host “Learn United” a book club, focused on racial and economic justice, for staff and other nonprofits in our building and our community.

 - We’ve joined the WNC Diversity Engagement Coalition and two staff members attend regular meetings.